e-r-w/sass-composer-manifest/README.md

 ## usage

+the plug-in will use the `"dependencies"` or `"sc:dependencies"` fields of the manifest to source npm packages, and `"locals"` or `"sc:locals"` for local files.

 @ build time, specify the plug in before all others so that the `@import`ed files get your other plug-ins too:

 ```js